 The one-acre Urban Farm on Randall’s Island cultivates a wide variety of organically grown fruits and vegetables.
-With over 80 raised beds, two greenhouse, milk-crate container garden, and trellis tunnel for gourds and climbing vines, the Urban Farm presents a wide array of crops, varieties, and growing methods to visitors of all ages.
+With over 80 raised beds, two greenhouse, a milk-crate container garden, and a trellis tunnel for gourds and climbing vines, the Urban Farm presents a wide array of crops, varieties, and growing methods to visitors of all ages.

-High-bush and low-bush blueberries, raspberries, cranberries, grape vines fig, pear and apple trees all make up some of the fruit that complements our vegetables.
+High-bush and low-bush blueberries, raspberries, cranberries, grape vines fig, pear and apple trees all make up some of the fruit that complement our vegetables.
 Our apple orchard contains 40 Newtown Pippins, the original apple tree of New York City, and a dozen Kazakhstan Apple Trees, considered the most ancient apple tree in the world and some of the first such trees planted in the United States.

 The Urban Farm also is home to four of New York City's only rice paddies.
 With six different varieties of rice being grown from all around the world, this staple food is beautiful and fascinating to see in the paddies.